-For this recipe, I like roasting the squash halves for both the flavor it brings out and that way you don’t have to mess with cutting the raw squash into cubes which can be a little tricky and time-consuming.
-(Note: you’ll actually roast the squash face down – this photo is just admiring the inner beauty.) 😉 Hope you enjoy and wishing you a happy autumn!
+I roast the squash halves for two reasons: the flavor it brings out is amazing, and this way you don’t have to mess with cutting raw squash into cubes which can be time-consuming.
+(Note: you’ll actually roast the squash face down – this photo is just admiring the inner beauty.)

 Roasted Butternut Squash Soup